jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

-Though the shell supports *appending* to existing files through the use of the character sequence `>>`.
+The shell also supports *appending* to existing files.
+If we set up output redirection using the character sequence `>>`, then the output from the new command will be added to the end of the file.

 ---